-Winter is on its way and that means snow and freezing temperatures are coming to our state’s wilderness.
+Winter is here and that means snow and freezing temperatures are coming to our state’s wilderness.
 While winter might seem like the best time to stay indoors, it’s also the only time that you can see one of our state’s coolest natural wonders.
 Many of Washington’s waterfalls are frozen in time, waiting for you to explore.
 Here are 5 of the most beautiful frozen waterfalls to visit in Washington State this winter.

 Franklin Falls